Understanding Home Warranties in Real Estate Transactions

 Should I buy a home warranty if I'm purchasing new construction?

 New construction typically doesn't require a separate home warranty because builder warranties cover workmanship (1 year), systems (2 years), and structural issues (traditionally 10 years), plus appliances have manufacturer warranties.
-However, Texas buyers should note that some builders have shortened structural coverage to 6 years for 2026 contracts under HB 2024.
+However, Texas law now permits qualifying builders to reduce structural warranty coverage from the traditional 10-year standard down to 6 years, and a growing number of builders have adopted this shift under HB 2024.
 Some buyers still add home warranties for extra peace of mind or to cover gaps after builder coverage expires.

 What happens if something breaks during the first 30 days in my new home?